c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Pointer type properties

 In addition to the standard properties, pointers also have the `inner` property.
-It returns the type of the object pointed to.
+It returns the type of the object pointed to as a `typeid`.

 ## Optional